 - Now take the crushed cake pieces and cover all the cake with them.

 - Carefully cover the cake with plastic wrap (or in other your preferred way) and put it in the fridge.
 Let it stay overnight or even better – for a day (then it will become even more moist).

 |Energy value||1388 kJ|

 |Saturated Fat||10 g|

 When making a honey cake, you can use any type of honey that you prefer.
-Different types of honey will have different flavors and levels of sweetness, so you can choose a honey that you enjoy the taste of.
+Different types of honey will have different flavors and levels of sweetness.
 Some popular types of honey for baking include clover honey, orange blossom honey, and wildflower honey.

 Up to 5 days.

 Best to use as loose flour as possible.
 I am using Ekstra flour for this recipe, because it absorbs moisture better.
 If you use simple flour, then it will absorbs too much moisture from the honey & butter mixture and you will need more flour.

 Yes, honey cake can be made in advance and stored in the refrigerator for up to 3 days before serving.

 Yes, you can decorate the cake with a variety of toppings such as fresh fruit, chocolate shavings, or a sprinkle of powdered sugar.
 You can also top the cake with whipped cream or a drizzle of melted chocolate.
 The possibilities are endless!